Warburg Research Reiterates €51.00 Price Target for HELLA GMBH & CO KGAA (ETR:HLE)

-Warburg Research set a €51.00 ($60.00) price objective on HELLA GMBH & CO KGAA (ETR:HLE) in a report published on Thursday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Warburg Research set a €51.00 ($60.00) price objective on HELLA GMBH & CO KGAA (ETR:HLE) in a report issued on Wednesday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 HELLA GmbH & Co KGaA, together with its subsidiaries, develops, manufactures, and sells lighting products, and electronic components and systems for automotive industry worldwide.
 It operates through three segments: Automotive, Aftermarket, and Special Applications.
 The Automotive segment offers headlamps, rear combination lamps, car body lighting products, interior lights, and radomes; and body electronics, energy management, lighting electronics, and steering solutions, as well as driver assistance systems and components, including sensors and engine compartment actuators.